James Autocycle

 The James Autocycle was a 98 cc two-stroke, autocycle manufactured by the James Cycle Co from 1946 to 1953.

-A pre-World War II design, the autocycle continued in production until late 1953 with a Villiers Engineering Junior De Luxe 98cc engine in a typical autocycle frame.
+A pre-Second World War design, the autocycle continued in production until late 1953 with a Villiers Engineering Junior De Luxe 98cc engine in a typical autocycle frame.
 The bike was available in Deluxe and Superlux models.

 Deluxe

 The James Deluxe Autocycle was manufactured from 1946 to 1949 and has a 50 × 50 mm engine fed with a Villiers Junior carburettor and driven by one gear and a clutch.
 The frame was a single downtube and rigid frame.
 The front fork is a central undamped spring.
 Original tyres were Dunlop Carrier 26 inch by 2 inch (oversized) and rims are Dunlop WMO 36 hole in a silver argenized color.
 The drive train was chain and sprocket.
 Braking was through front and rear four inch drum brakes.
 Lighting provided by a six volt lamp on the front and four volt for the tail light.